grinnell-cs/csc151-dh/_eboards/eboard39-3.md

     * Identify someone to pick up Friday handouts for you.
 (Yes, we wil have Friday handouts.)
     * Fill out the EOCE after class on Friday.
+    * See Micah at Monday's mentor session.
+* Did someone leave an adapter at the podium?

 ### Reminders